 'Word of mouth' is often the number one way to find good employees.
 That means your farm needs to have a good reputation as someplace nice to work.
 Happy workers will tell their friends and family and bring them to the farm.
 Good crew leaders will be networked in their communities so that they can also bring people to the farm.

 Housing can be helpful for recruitment whether you are working with apprentices or workers who may not have transportation.
 If you can develop housing on-site or identify local opportunities, this may help you be more competitive.

 Utilize websites where you can advertise your farm openings.
 For example, ATTRA has the largest national apprentice listing database.
 Good Food Jobs is becoming more and more popular.
-Other sites to post your job openings include PASA and WWOOF, among others.
+Other sites to post your job openings include Pennsylvania Association for Sustainable Agriculture (PASA) and WWOOF, among others.
 Many other regional farming organizations have classified pages as well, and don't forget about your local universities and colleges.

 Do you have an employee handbook that lists compensation, hours, sick leave, benefits and disciplinary policies?
 A good employee manual helps you do a good job of setting expectations from the beginning and checking back in occasionally to make sure expectations are clear.
 See University of Vermont's publication, "Writing a Farm Employee Handbook" for a list of essential pieces to include.
 There are many farm employee handbooks you can use to start your own.
 Take a look at this example, by Farm Commons.